hoangvvo/benzene/docs/server/README.md

 ## Authentication

 `benzene` recommends seperating authentication from GraphQL layer.
-You can often use packages like [`passport`](https://github.com/jaredhanson/passport), which set the user to `req.user` that can later be accessed inside the `context` function.
+You can use packages like [`passport`](https://github.com/jaredhanson/passport), which sets the user to `req.user` that can later be accessed inside the `context` function.